-7.2.12 Waste Generation
+7.3.6 Waste Generation

 During the prospecting and exploration program, domestic and general waste is produced on site.
-If the generated waste is not disposed of in a responsible way, land pollution may occur on the EPL or around the sites.
-The EPL area is in an area of moderate sensitivity to pollution.
-Improper handling, storage and disposal of hydrocarbon products and hazardous materials at the site may lead to soil and groundwater contamination, in case of spills and leakages.
+If the generated waste is not disposed of responsibly, land pollution may occur at the EPL or around the sites.
+The EPL is in an area of moderate pollution sensitivity.
+Improper handling, storage and disposal of hydrocarbon products and hazardous materials at the site may lead to soil and groundwater contamination in case of spills and leakages.
 Therefore, the exploration programme needs to have appropriate waste management for the site.
-To prevent these issues, any hazardous waste that may have an impact on the animals, vegetation, water resources and the general environment should be handled cautiously.
+To prevent these issues, any hazardous waste that may affect animals, vegetation, water resources, and the general environment should be handled carefully.
 Without any mitigation measures, the general impact of waste generation has a medium significance.
 The impact will reduce to low significance, upon implementing the mitigation measures.
-The assessment of this impact is given in Table 15.
+The assessment of this impact is given in Table 16.

-Table 15: Assessment of impacts of exploration on waste generation
+Table 16: Assessment of impacts of exploration on waste generation